Defining the Crime

 8. It is never the survivor’s fault for being sexually assaulted.
 It is the rapist’s fault.

-FACT: Again, no one asks to be sexually assaulted.
+Fact: Again, no one asks to be sexually assaulted.
 Nothing the survivor did or didn’t do caused the assault to happen.
 It is the rapist’s responsibility not to rape.
-Blaming the survivor only tells society that “it’s ok.
-We saw what happened, where they went, who they were hanging out with, what they were wearing, how much they were drinking, etc. We would have done the same thing.”
-We wouldn’t.
-We wouldn’t have done the same thing.
+Blaming the survivor only tells society that it’s okay.
 Blame belongs to the rapist and the rapist alone.

 9. No one can do anything about sexual assault.
 It’s just one of those problems that can’t be solved.

-MYTH: There are so many things you can do to end sexual assault.
+Myth: There are so many things you can do to end sexual assault.
 If you see someone drugging someone’s drink or using alcohol as a weapon to “score,” say something.
 Knock the drink over.
 Call the cops.
 Tell the target of the assault.
-STEP UP.
-SPEAK OUT.
+Step up.
+Speak out.
 If you hear someone telling their friends that they were going to “get some” no matter what, say something about it.
-Let them know that is not ok with you.
+Let them know that is not okay with you.
 Let others know that that person may not be the safest person to hang out with.
 Call your friends out when they tell jokes that are degrading or hurtful.

 For more information, visit the Rape, Incest, and Abuse National Network at www.rainn.org or the Bureau of Justice Statistics at www.bjs.ojp.usdoj.gov.